CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 After being warped into a common space, typically a group averaged in line with the MNI space, MR images are smoothed.
 This is useful to : 1/ remove some high-frequency noise, 2/ reduce the multiple comparison problem, and 3/ reduce the remaining inter-subject anatomical variability.

-With quantitative MRI, one is interested in the signal coming from the GM and/or the WM, standard Gaussian smoothing would therefore mix the signal coming from these 2 tissues classes, i.e. introducing some partial volume effect!
+With quantitative MRI, one is interested in the signal coming from the GM and/or the WM, standard Gaussian smoothing would therefore mix the signal coming from these 2 tissues classes, i.e. introducing some partial volume effect (PVE).
 One would therefore want to smooth the images "within each tissue class".
-Such an approach was introduced by Drangaski et al. (2011) as a specific way to smooth data in the case of "Voxel-Based Quantification" (VBQ) analysis.
+Such  "tissue-weighted smoothing" approach was introduced by Drangaski et al. (2011) as a specific way to smooth data in the case of "Voxel-Based Quantification" (VBQ) analysis.
+Then the creation procedure of the tissue masks (needed for the actual statistical VBQ analysis within GM and WM)  was clearly defined by Callaghan et al. (2014).

-Another technique is the "*T*issue-*SP*ecific, sm*OO*thing-compe*N*sated" method, aka.
-T-SPOON, by Eun Lee et al. It is not considered here, at least for the moment...
+Another technique is the "*T*issue-*SP*ecific, sm*OO*thing-compe*N*sated" method, aka. `T-SPOON`, by Lee et al. (2009).
+T-SPOON results are presented alongside.

 ---
+## PVE limiting smoothing

+First the approaches from the `hMRI` toolbox from Drangaski et al. (2011)  and Callaghan et al. (2014) are presented, then the `T-SPOON` approach from Lee et al. (2009)

-## VBQ methods
+### VBQ methods as implemented in the `hMRI` toolbox

-Following spatial warping, the last 2 spatial processing steps are smoothing, using the a tissue-weighted approach) and the creation of explicit masks.
+Following spatial warping, the last 2 spatial processing steps are smoothing, using the a tissue-weighted approach and the creation of explicit masks.

-### Tissue-weighted smoothing
+#### Tissue-weighted smoothing
 For each tissue class of interest, typically GM and WM, the quantitative map is smoothed according to the tissue class *posterior* probability.
 Tissue-weighted smoothing is thus defined as follow:

 <img src="https://latex.codecogs.com/gif.latex?p_j=\frac{g*(w_js_j)}{g*w_j}\:m_{\tiny\mbox{TPM}}\:m_j" />